thecatsam/f-string-apl/README.md

   simple integer vector (or a scalar), omitted (trailing) elements are replaced by the corresponding elements of the default, `0 0 0 1 0`.<br><big>👉</big> Extra elements will be ***ignored!***
-- **Keyword-style options:** If the left argument is a
-  <span class="margin-note">Dyalog 20 and later.
-See docu­ment­ation on
-  *APL* Ar­ray Not­ation.</span>namespace, it is assumed to contain option names (in any order) with their non-default values,<br>  e.g. `(verbose: 1 ◇ auto: 0)`;
+- **Keyword-style options:** If the left argument is a namespace, it is assumed to contain option names (in any order) with their non-default values,<br>  e.g. `(verbose: 1 ◇ auto: 0)`;
   Keyword options are new for Dyalog 20.
 They are sometimes clearer and more convenient than positional keywords.